Chris Huhne: Cancellation of Sheffield Forgemasters loan

-In June 2010, Huhne cancelled an £80 million loan to Sheffield Forgemasters which had been pledged by the preceding Labour government to build power plant components.
+In June 2010, Huhne supported the cancellation by the Business Department of an £80 million loan to Sheffield Forgemasters which had been pledged by the preceding Labour government to build power plant components.
 He was criticised by Labour Shadow energy secretary Ed Miliband who said that the money for the loan had been set aside and would have resulted in at least £110 million returning to the Exchequer.
 On 1 July 2010, Huhne replied to Miliband saying: "The loan to Sheffield Forgemasters was not a commercial loan.
 If it was a commercial loan it would have been arranged through the banks and not by the government.
 It was precisely because of the public subsidy element, and the fact that the public subsidy element was not affordable, that the government decided not to proceed with it."
 The cancellation of the loan was one of a number of projects agreed by the previous Labour government cancelled in an announcement to the House of Commons on 17 June 2010.

 Cancun climate change conference

-On 9 December 2010, Huhne represented the United Kingdom at the 2010 United Nations Climate Change Conference.
+On 9 December 2010, Huhne represented the United Kingdom at COP16.
 The gathering, at which over 190 countries were represented, announced a deal to curb climate change which Prime Minister David Cameron described as a "very significant step forward."
 The agreement struck in Mexico included a recognition that deeper cuts in carbon emissions were needed and that a fund should be set up to help developing countries reduce their carbon emissions.
 Huhne described the deal as a "serious package" of measures but acknowledged that there was still more work to do prior to the next climate change meeting in Durban, South Africa, the following year.
 Following the conference, David Cameron said that his government would be the "greenest ever" and that Britain would meet its international obligations regarding climate change.